-If your baby can’t always feed directly from your breast, you might choose to bottle-feed her expressed breastmilk.
-This will keep up your milk supply and make sure baby gets the benefits of breastmilk.
+If your baby can’t always feed directly from your breast, you might choose to bottle-feed with expressed breastmilk.
 Or you might need to feed your baby infant formula, which is the only safe alternative to breastmilk.

 To test the flow of the formula or breastmilk, hold the bottle upside down when it’s filled with liquid at room temperature.
-The liquid should drip steadily but not pour out.
+The liquid should drip steadily from the teat but not pour out.

 If you have to shake the bottle vigorously to see the drip, the flow is too slow.
-Your baby might go to sleep before she drinks what she needs.
+Your baby might go to sleep before drinking what they need.

-If you have trouble finding the perfect teat, go for a faster teat rather than a slow one.
-It’s normal to have to try a few different teats before you find one that suits you and your baby.
+If you have trouble finding a teat with a flow to suit your baby, try a faster teat rather than a slower one.
+You might need to try a few different teats before you find one that suits.

 Giving baby the bottle

 Make yourself comfortable and cuddle your baby close to you, holding baby gently but firmly.
 It’s better for your baby to be on a slight incline so any air bubbles rise to the top, making burping easier.